 Auction Procedures

-ERCOT will develop a procedure for assigning a unique identification number and authenticating ownership for each TCR.
+ERCOT will develop a procedure for authenticating ownership for each TCR.

 ERCOT, or its designee, will conduct simultaneous multi-round auctions for TCRs annually and monthly.
 TCRs will be auctioned for each CSC, up to one hundred percent (100%) of the available quantity of TCRs for the total number of hours during the period which they are being auctioned (i.e. annually or monthly).